EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party U SHALL compose message_3 as follows:

 *  Compute COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using algorithm SIG_U, the private authentication key of Party U, and the following parameters.
-The unprotected header MAY contain parameters (e.g. alg).
+The unprotected header MAY contain parameters (e.g. 'alg').

    * protected = { xyz : ID_CRED_U }